Why is International Women’s Day so important?

-In 2011, according to the Indian Times the Indian Government commissioned a survey by AC Nielsen which found that only 12% of women across India use sanitary pads.
+In 2011, according to the Indian Times, the Indian Government commissioned a survey by AC Nielsen which found that only 12% of women across India use sanitary pads.
 High infection rates, social stigmatism, and, in some cases, cruel and humiliating ostracism are the fate of the other 88%.
-The effects are not just physical and emotional because 23% of young girls drop out of education due to lack of affordable sanitation products, and lack of toilet facilities that affect their mobility, so social and educational advancement of women are victims too.
-Those women who do use cloths are often too embarrassed to dry them in the sun, which means they don’t get disinfected.
-Approximately 70% of all reproductive diseases in India are caused by poor menstrual hygiene – it can also have a devastating effect on maternal mortality.
+The effects are not just physical and emotional because 23% of young girls drop out of education.
+This is due to lack of affordable sanitation products and lack of toilet facilities that affect their mobility.
+So, social and educational advancement of women are victims too.
+In fact, poor menstrual hygiene causes approximately 70% of all reproductive diseases in India.
+It can also have a devastating effect on maternal mortality.

 Sadly, Muruganantham’s invention came at great personal cost – he nearly lost his family, his money and his place in society.
-However, despite intense and occasionally violent resistance caused by ingrained cultural bias, the machine has now been accepted in 1,300 villages in 23 states across India, and is now expanding to 106 countries across the globe, including Kenya, Nigeria, Mauritius, the Philippines, and Bangladesh.
+However, despite the intense and occasionally violent resistance caused by ingrained cultural bias, Muruganantham’s machine has now been accepted in 1,300 villages, in 23 states, across India.
+The machine has now expanded to 106 countries across the globe, including Kenya, Nigeria, Mauritius, the Philippines, and Bangladesh.

 On International Women’s Day, Muruganantham’s story further emphasises the importance to celebrate the enormous strides women have made across the globe towards gender equality, and that sometimes influential change can come into fruition with a pinch of determination and creativity.